Allisterh/SVAR-Kanzig_Shousha_SVARIV/README.md

 7) Make (2-6) for data used in Shousha (2016) with (1) - external instrument from Känzig (2021)
 8) Compare the results

+I made the code compatible with  Python 3.11.7 version and the corresponding versions of the standard libraries.

 Code uses SVAR-IV module
 https://github.com/MaxLugo/SVARIV